-This new, nine-month team-based training opportunity for public library staff in California (2019-2020), Colorado (2021-2022), and North Carolina (2022-2023) will help you build your evaluation knowledge and skills, embed evaluation in your library, and develop a network of like-minded peers throughout your state.
+This new, nine-month team-based training opportunity for public library staff in California (2019-2020), Colorado (2021-2022), and North and South Carolina (2022-2023) will help you build your evaluation knowledge and skills, embed evaluation in your library, and develop a network of like-minded peers throughout your state.
 Embedding Evaluation in Libraries is brought to you by RIPL instructor Rebecca Teasdale and RIPL director Linda Hofschire, in partnership with Califa Group.
 For more information, please see the Embedding Evaluation website.

 Launched in 2015 by the Colorado State Library (CSL) and the Colorado Library Consortium (CLiC), RIPL is a singular event for public library leaders and others interested in public library data and evaluation.
 In this immersive, bootcamp-style event, participants learn practical, strategic methods of gathering, analyzing, and using data for planning, management, and communicating impact.

 We offer national (3 days, 20+ instructors, 150 participants) and regional (1-2 days, 1-4 instructors, 25-75 participants) events, drawing participants from around North America who convene for this intensive, experiential learning opportunity.
 As of June 2019, RIPL events have been held in 15 states.

 This project was made possible in part by the Institute of Museum and Library Services.